flowerpot-network/delta/jobs.md

 excellent communicator, both in oral and written form.

-Currently, all of our efforts are focused on building the reference implementation of Oscoin (<http://oscoin.io>), an open-source protocol and network for decentralized code hosting and collaboration which aims to make open-source development more sustainable.
+Currently, all of our efforts are focused on building the reference implementation of [Oscoin](http://oscoin.io), an open-source protocol and network for decentralized code hosting and collaboration which aims to make open-source development more sustainable.